Belin1234/2D-Platformer/README.md

  - FPS Optimization :The game maintains a stable cap of 60 FPS without vsync, and the window displays current FPS, average FPS, and ms per frame
  - Normalized Movement: All game movement is normalized using deltaTime, ensuring the same movement speed across different CPU speeds.
+ - Enemics: There are flying enemies and walking enemis.
+ - Pathfinding: The enemies have a idle state and when it detects the player, the enemy starts moving towards to the player position.
+ - Load and save: It saves the player’s position.
+ - Music and sounds effects: Added music to level, sound effects of attacking and death.